 Idealism is much derided in a fallen and cynical world.
 It is often used as invective to dismiss the beliefs of those who see the world differently.
 But it’s a bad rap, for a world devoid of idealism – and love – is nothing more than a world poisoned by cynicism – and hatred.

 So, Merry Christmas.
-And by the way … world peace, anyone?We value your comments!
-Please weigh in on our comment section below.
+And by the way … world peace, anyone?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com